m-lab/measure-saver/README.md

-# M-Lab Measure Upload Service
+# M-Lab Measure Saver

-This repository contains the source code for the Upload Service that ingests data from the M-Lab Measure Chrome Extension and stores it into a PostgreSQL database.
+This repository contains the source code for the Measure Saver service that ingests data from the M-Lab Measure Chrome Extension and stores it into a PostgreSQL database.

 ## Testing the service